 Imagine you're baking a cake and the recipe calls for 12 eggs, but you only have 7.
 Or perhaps you're planning a road trip that should take 12 hours, but you've only driven for 7.
 In both cases, you might wonder what proportion of the whole you've completed.
 Understanding how to calculate percentages is not just for school math problems; it's a practical skill that comes in handy almost every day.

 Calculating what percentage is 7 of 12 is a common question that arises in various real-life scenarios.
 Whether you're figuring out your score on a test, determining the completion rate of a project, or comparing different quantities, knowing how to find this percentage can provide valuable insights.
-Let's delve into the step-by-step process, explore the underlying concepts, and look at why this calculation is so useful.
+Let's dig into the step-by-step process, explore the underlying concepts, and look at why this calculation is so useful.

 Main Subheading